 Members of the Big Cypress Basin Board, like members of the SFWMD Governing Board, are appointed by the Governor and must be approved by the Florida Senate.
 This Board sets the Basin regional policy, budget and millage rate.
 The Governing Board member appointed to represent the Southwest region on the SFWMD Governing Board also serves as the Basin Board's Chairman.
-Board members include Chair Rick Barber, Alice Carlson, David Farmer, Ralph Haskins and John Vaughn.
-The Basin Board meets approximately every two months and meetings are open to the public.
+Board members include Chair Rick Barber, David Farmer, Ralph Haskins, Marielle Kitchener, David Weston and Jamie Williams.
+The Basin Board typically meets once every quarter, unless otherwise announced.
+Meetings are open to the public.
 Big Cypress Basin staff work in administration, planning, environmental permitting, right-of-way permitting and operations and maintenance.
-Tasks related to Comprehensive Everglades Restoration Plan (CERP) project management are also conducted in this office.
+Tasks related to Comprehensive Everglades Restoration Plan (CERP) project management are also supported by this office.

 Big Cypress Basin Service Center

 Administration Building 2660 Horseshoe Drive North